• Skip to primary navigation

 string

 Whisk together the flour and salt in a large bowl.
-Make a well in the middle and pour the oil and water into the centre of the well.
+Make a well in the middle and pour the oil and water into the center of the well.

 Today’s post is part of the Christmas Book and Craft Ideas for Children series taking place on Emma Owl.
 Please head over and take a look at all the other fun holiday books and craft activities being shared.